immanuel404/Prompt_AI/README.md

 # Prompt_AI
 Laravel12 | OpenRouter

-- Choose from a wide range of available AI models supported by OpenRouter.
+- Choose from a selection of available AI models.

-- Submit a prompt and see the response displayed dynamically on the same page.
+- Submit a prompt and see responses displayed dynamically.

 - #get an API key from the OpenRouter website.